trustedinformationpartners/services/docs/seal_creation_service.md

    - Particularly valuable in regulated sectors including banking, insurance, healthcare, and public administration.
    - Helps organizations improve operational efficiency, reduce document fraud risk, and enhance trust in electronic transactions.

-## Summary

-The **Creation of Seal** trust service is a critical component within the **Electronic Seals** category under eIDAS.
-It provides legal entities with the capability to authenticate and protect their digital documents, ensuring integrity and origin verification.
-By enabling automation and providing legal recognition across EU borders, this service plays a vital role in facilitating secure digital transactions and supporting organizational digital transformation initiatives.